Scroll down to view our Inventory

 Modern Patterned & Pressed Glass 1940-1970 covers the balance of interesting mold-pressed glass of the last Century and was made primarily by American Glass companies, many no longer in production.
 This glass represented the last period of production using a combination of machine and hands-on finishing.
 The glass was more refined and imitated the finest blown goblets along with everyday tableware.
 This section covers glass that was discontinued at that time.
 Upon closing, some glass companies did not protect the re-use of their molds which were acquired by other glass companies.
 Some of the more popular items were re-introduced in the 1980’s and 90’s and are reproductions.
 All glass on this site is from original production only.

-Brilliant Cut Period Glass 1880-1915 also known as Rich Cut glass referred to high grade crystal cut in elaborate designs, some in all-over patterns with a specially designed wheel.
+Brilliant Cut Period Glass 1880-1915 - NOW DISCOUNTED 50% TO CLEAR - also known as Rich Cut glass referred to high grade crystal cut in elaborate designs, some in all-over patterns with a specially designed wheel.
 The degree of talent and many hours needed to produce these items made them expensive during their time and even more so today.
 Famous North American companies included Dorflinger, Hawkes, Libbey, Tuthill, Roden, Gundy-Clapperton, Birks, Lakefield, etc.

 Depression Period Glass – 1929 – 1939 – has a link button on our web site specifically for this period of glass produced during the Great Depression and leading up to the Second World War.
 See this category in the Pink Column to the left for colored and clear depression glass patterns.